justin-napolitano/cover-letter/README.md

 # Expressive Resume & Cover Letter LaTeX Template

-This repository contains the Expressive Resume LaTeX template along with supporting files to create beautifully formatted resumes and cover letters with minimal LaTeX knowledge.
-The templates are designed to be easy to use, allowing you to focus on writing your content rather than wrestling with formatting code.
+This repository provides the Expressive Resume LaTeX template and supporting files to create professional, well-formatted resumes and cover letters with minimal LaTeX knowledge.
+The templates prioritize simplicity and ease of use, allowing users to focus on content rather than formatting.

 ## Features

-- Minimal setup: start writing your resume or cover letter without needing to scroll through hundreds of lines of formatting code.
+- Minimal setup and configuration to start writing resumes or cover letters immediately.
-- Custom LaTeX commands simplify adding common resume elements like headers, objectives, and contact info.
+- Custom LaTeX commands to simplify common resume elements such as headers, objectives, and contact information.
-- Compatible with most LaTeX typesetting engines (written in LaTeX2e).
+- Compatible with most LaTeX typesetting engines (built on LaTeX2e).
-- Includes a paired cover letter template to complement your resume.
+- Includes paired cover letter template to complement the resume.

 ## Tech Stack